 Instead, Kubica began to focus on a return to Formula 1.
 He’d previously partaken in simulator tests with Mercedes in 2013, where he’d concluded that a return to F1 would be ‘nearly impossible’ due to the limitations with his right arm.
 Nevertheless, in June 2017, Kubica was given a private test with the Renault team, in which he drove their 2012 car.
 Further mileage with Renault followed at a test after the Hungarian Grand Prix, where he finished fourth fastest.
 He then drove Williams’ cars at Silverstone and Hungary in October, and, when Felipe Massa announced his retirement, Kubica became one of the favourites to step up to a race seat for 2018.
 He missed out on the seat to Sergey Sirotkin, but instead became the team’s reserve driver, and took part in a number of practice sessions throughout the 2018 season.

-Finally, ahead of the 2018 Abu Dhabi Grand Prix weekend, Robert Kubica was confirmed as a Williams driver for 2019, where he’ll partner rookie George Russell.
-The return which once seemed impossible is becoming a reality for Kubica in 2019, who says he’ll be ‘more like a rookie’ on his return, given how much F1 has changed since his last race eight years ago.
-Will the Polish driver deliver something special upon his comeback?
+Finally, ahead of the 2018 Abu Dhabi Grand Prix weekend, Robert Kubica was confirmed as a Williams driver for 2019.
+The return which once seemed impossible is becoming a reality for Kubica in 2019, who said he’d be ‘more like a rookie’ on his return, given how much F1 has changed since his last race eight years ago.

 ROBERT KUBICA’S F1 RECORD